-Recent rises of Heart Failure in young adults have doctors concerned.
-Heart Failure refers to the heart not pumping enough blood for the body’s needs.
+Recent rises of heart failure in young adults have doctors concerned.
+Heart failure refers to the heart not pumping enough blood for the body’s needs.
 (Contrary to what people often think, it does not mean your heart has stopped beating.)
 It is the leading cause of hospitalization for people over 65, but now hospitals are seeing younger patients.
 1 in 5 young heart attack patients (50 or younger) is under the age of 40.
-And those that are hospitalized in their 20s and 30s have the same risk of heart attack and other cardiovascular problems as those who are much older.
+Those that are hospitalized in their 20s and 30s have the same risk of heart attack and other cardiovascular problems as those who are much older.

 But why is all of this happening?
 These cases are mainly due to heart abnormalities.
-These can be birth defects or can develop throughout life due to infections, conditions, or lifestyle behaviors.
+These can be congenital disabilities or can develop throughout life due to infections, conditions, or lifestyle behaviors.

 What is causing Heart Failure in young adults?

-There are many different factors causing these cases.
-Some are factors and behaviors that put young adults at greater risk of Heart Failure.
+Many different factors are causing these cases.
+Some are factors and behaviors that put young adults at higher risk of heart failure.
 These often lead to heart diseases and health conditions that also increase that risk.
-However, there are some conditions that are inherited or that patients are simply born with.
+However, some conditions are inherited or that patients are simply born with.
 Let us explore these factors and health conditions that are causing Heart Failure in young adults.

 Factors and Behaviors

-- High Blood Pressure (or, hypertension) is a major factor that leads to heart disease and heart failure.
-This is because higher pressure against artery walls over a long period of time will start to damage them.
+High Blood Pressure (or hypertension) is a significant factor that leads to heart disease and heart failure.
+This is because higher pressure against artery walls over a long time will start to damage them.
 High blood pressure is anything that is 140/90 or higher.

-- Smoking will increase your risk of heart disease and heart failure.
-Smoking raises your blood pressure and causes plaque to build up in your arteries.
+Smoking will increase your risk of heart disease and heart failure.
+It raises your blood pressure and causes plaque to build up in your arteries.
 It also lowers the good HDL cholesterol levels in your body.

-- Substance abuse is a common risky behavior among young adults that have been hospitalized because of heart failure.
+Substance abuse is a common risky behavior among young adults that suffer from heart failure.
 The American College of Cardiology reports that the youngest patients were more likely to report substance abuse, including marijuana and cocaine.